jasbeaking/CS-340/README.md

 # CS-340
 Client/Server Development

-# CS-340 Module Eight Journal – Portfolio Reflection
+# Module Eight Journal: Portfolio Item

 This repository contains my Project Two dashboard application and the accompanying README documentation created for the CS‑340 course.
 These artifacts demonstrate my ability to design, implement, and document a database‑driven web application using MongoDB, Python, and the Dash framework.